The Blue-Nosed Witch by Margaret Embry, 1956.

 To make sure that Blanche will be on time for Halloween, her friend Josephine sets her alarm ahead a couple of hours to give her extra time to get ready.
 Unfortunately, Blanche doesn’t know that Josephine did that, so she sets her alarm ahead herself.
 When she wakes up on Halloween night, it’s still early evening, instead of late at night.

 Blanche looks for her fellow witches but ends up joining a group of trick-or-treaters by mistake.
 They love her blue nose and introduce her to the idea of trick-or-treating.
 Thinking that even the grumpiest man in town would be impressed by Blanche’s amazing nose, they stop at his house, too.
 But, the old man isn’t impressed by anything and plays a mean trick on them.
 However, Blanche is a real witch, and she and her cat Brockett give the old man a real Halloween scare.

 Blanche is having fun on Halloween, but will she keep track of time well enough to join the other witches in their flight?

-Even though this wasn’t written to be a historical novel, in a way it kind of is now.
-One of the interesting things about this book is that you can tell from the way the kid are trick-or-treating that it’s the 1950s.
+Even though this wasn’t written to be an historical novel, in a way, it kind of is now.
+One of the interesting things about this book is that you can tell from the way the kids are trick-or-treating that it’s the 1950s.
 Kids today don’t get jelly donuts or apples while trick-or-treating, and in this day of giving out only prepackaged treats for safety reasons, the kids would probably have to throw them away if they did (sigh).
 Also, there is still the implied threat of Halloween tricks when the kids go asking for treats, something less common today.
 Instead of saying “Trick or treat!”, the kids say “Candy or cake or your windows we’ll break!” (although the kids later promise the adults that they’re not going to soap any windows).
 My mother said that the popular saying when she was young was, “We are the beggars of the street.
-Do we soap or do we eat?”
+Do we soap, or do we eat?”